 After a year, she returned to Te Karere.
 In 1998, she moved to Wellington to be the Māori Affairs reporter for One News.
 In 2001, after having her first child, she began at TV3, working as a producer for reporter Amanda Millar on current affairs show 20/20.
 She produced Millar's story on the abuse of toddler Hinewaoriki Karaitiana-Matiaha (known as Lillybing), which won a Qantas Media Award.
 Forbes credits Millar for helping her hone how to deal with people.

 In 2005 TV3 lost the rights to 20/20.
 In the "best move I could ever have made", she was sent to TV3's new five day a week show Campbell Live.
 She is proud of the seven years she reported for the programme.
-One of her most high profile Campbell Live interviews was conducted with Employers and Manufacturers Association Chief Executive Alasdair Thompson.
-He had claimed previously that women's "monthly sick problems" made them less productive and therefore not entitled to equal pay.
-Forbes reminded him that she had a period every month too.
-In 2007, Forbes won Best Current Affairs Reporting for a Daily Programme at the Qantas Television Awards, for her story 'Spider'.
+One of her most high profile interviews was with Employers and Manufacturers Association Chief Executive Alasdair Thompson.
+He'd claimed previously that women's "monthly sick problems" made them less productive and therefore not entitled to equal pay.
+Forbes reminded him she had a period every month too.
+In 2007, Forbes won Best Current Affairs Reporting for a Daily Programme at the Qantas TV Awards, for her story 'Spider'.

 In 2012 Forbes moved to Māori Television to produce te reo news show Te Kaea.
 When Native Affairs presenter Julian Wilcox moved into management in 2013, Forbes took his spot.